Hobart, Tasmania Trip: Centre Court Action

 The next match brought young Aussie Olivia Rogowska to the main arena.
 Fresh from winning the wild-card playoff for the Australian Open, the Moorilla Hobart International was not so kind to the 19-year-old.

 Her opponent, Tamira Paszek from Austria had her measure from the outset.
-It must be said though, Rogowska had the most delightful outfit of the day!
+It must be said though, Rogowska gave it her best effort.

 In her post match interview, Molik mentioned that tournament director Michael Roberts suggested a Tasmanian trip for her February honeymoon.
 Hopefully she will be back to holiday in Hobart in February, for Australia’s Fed Cup clash with Italy, at least.